DTolm/VkFFT/README.md

 .\Vulkan_FFT.exe -d 0 -o output.txt -vkfft 0 -cufft 0\
 For double precision benchmark, replace -vkfft 0 -cufft 0 with -vkfft 1 -cufft 1.
 For half precision benchmark, replace -vkfft 0 -cufft 0 with -vkfft 2 -cufft 2.
 ## How to use VkFFT
 VkFFT.h is a library which can append FFT, iFFT or convolution calculation to the user defined command buffer.
-It operates on storage buffers allocated by user and doesn't require any additional memory by itself.
+It operates on storage buffers allocated by user and doesn't require any additional memory by itself (except for LUT tables, if they are enabled).
 All computations are fully based on Vulkan compute shaders with no CPU usage except for FFT planning.
 VkFFT creates and optimizes memory layout by itself and performs FFT with the best chosen parameters.
 For an example application, see Vulkan_FFT.cpp file, which has comments explaining the VkFFT configuration process.\
 VkFFT achieves striding by grouping nearby FFTs instead of transpositions.
 ![alt text](https://github.com/dtolm/VkFFT/blob/master/FFT_memory_layout.png?raw=true)
 ## Benchmark results in comparison to cuFFT